ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function expression is correctly typed if all the following are true:

-* If it occurs as a `filter-path` in a test expression, the function is defined to have result type `OptionalNodesType` or one of its subtypes, or to have result type `OptionalBooleanType` or one of its subtypes.
+* If it occurs directly in a test expression, the function is defined to have a result type out of `ST(OptionalNodesType)`. or to have a result type out of `ST(OptionalBooleanType)`.
-* If it occurs as a `comparable` in a comparison, the function is defined to have result type `OptionalNodeOrValueType` or one of its subtypes.
+* If it occurs as a `comparable` in a comparison, the function is defined to have a result type out of `ST(OptionalNodeOrValueType)`.
 * For it and any function expression it contains, each argument of the function matches the defined type of the argument according to one of the following rules: